forcedotcom/java-sdk/oauth/doc/oauth-auth.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

 The OAuth Connector uses the Force.com API Connector to access the Force.com APIs.
 The <code>connectionName</code> is used to look up OAuth properties defined in an environment variable, or a Java system property, or in a properties file on the classpath.
-For example, using an environment variable, the connection URL would appear as:
+For example, using an environment variable, the connection URL would be set into FORCE_CONNECTIONNAME_URL and would appear as:

     force://na1.salesforce.com;user=user@salesforce.com;password=password;oauth_key=3MVG9lKcPoNINVBLqaGC0WiLS7H9aehOXaZad80Ve1OB43i.DpfCjn_SqwIAtyY6Lnuzcvdxgzu.IAaLVk4pH.;oauth_secret=516990866494775428